Course overview

 See all our capstone experiences in Step 3 of Customise your degree below.

-- Industry pathway: undertake a practical experience through an industry experience, such as a work placement or study tour, combined with an industry project.
+- Industry pathway: This pathway will further your practical skills, through a work placement or study tour combined with an industry project.

 Exit pathway